JMViJi/woocommerce-product-manager/README.md

 - **Fetch Product Data:** The script connects to the WooCommerce API and retrieves all product data.
 - **Save to CSV:** The fetched product data is saved to `data/products.csv`.
-- **Create Backup:** A timestamped backup of the CSV file is created in the `data/` directory.
+- **Create Backup:** A timestamped backup of the CSV file is created in the `data/backups/products/` directory.
 The backup file is named `products_backup_YYYYMMDD_HHMMSS.csv` and is set to read-only to prevent accidental deletion or modification.

 ### `upload.py`

 - **Upload Products:** This script uploads product data to the WooCommerce store.
-It reads product data from a file and uses the WooCommerce API to update the store.
+It reads product data from `data/products.csv` and uses the WooCommerce API to update the store.
+- **Upload Categories:** This script uploads category data to the WooCommerce store.
+It reads category data from `data/categories.csv` and uses the WooCommerce API to update the store.
+- **Upload Tags:** This script uploads tag data to the WooCommerce store.
+It reads tag data from `data/tags.csv` and uses the WooCommerce API to update the store.

-### `backup.py`
+### `restore.py`

-- **Create Backup:** Independently create a backup of the current product data file.
-The backup file is stored in the `data/` directory with a timestamp in the filename.
+- **Restore Backup:** This script allows you to restore data from specific backup files.
+You can choose to restore products, categories, or tags from their respective backups.

 ## Project Structure

 ```
 woocommerce-product-manager/
 │
-├── src/
+├───src/
+│   ├───backup.py
+│   ├───config.py
-│   ├── backup.py
+│   ├───extract.py
-│   ├── config.py
+│   ├───upload.py
-│   ├── extract.py
+│   ├───restore.py
-│   ├── upload.py
+│   ├───utils.py
-│   └── utils.py
+│   └───__pycache__/
 │
-├── data/
-│   └── products.csv  # This directory will contain the product CSV and backup files
+├───data/
+│   ├───backups/
+│   │   ├───categories/
+│   │   ├───products/
+│   │   └───tags/
+│   ├───categories.csv
+│   ├───products.csv
+│   └───tags.csv
 │
-├── .gitignore
-├── README.md
-├── requirements.txt
-└── .env
+├───.gitignore
+├───main.py
+├───README.md
+├───requirements.txt
+└───.env
 ```